SuiMachine/AVP2-Custom-Launcher/README.md

 **Note**: For the program to work properly, Administrator rights may be required (especially for Widescreen hack).
 You can set it in Compatibility Options.

+**Note 2**: For running the game on resolutions wider than 2048px you'll need "special" D3DIM700.DLL by jackfuste.
+It can be found [here](http://www.wsgf.org/forums/viewtopic.php?p=155982#p155982).

 Credits
 -------
 * [SuicideMachine](http://www.twitch.tv/suicidemachine/)